23009256uhi/WAD2_23009256/README.md

 ## Microservices separation

-In order to deconstruct the IWTSC application, Dockerfiles were created for each component: one for the React app, one for the API, and one for the PostegreSQL database.
+In order to deconstruct the IWTSC application into three separate containers, Dockerfiles were created: one for the frontend, and one for the server and PostegreSQL database.
 Also, a 'docker-compose.yml' file was created to manage these services.
 This file configured each container and defined how they interact with each other.
 After creating the Dockerfiles and 'docker-compose.yml', the commands 'docker-compose build' and 'docker-compose up' were executed to build and run the containers to test the application.
 The three containers operated seamlessly.

 ## MongoDB migration